 Developing an annual business plan

-Your value proposition is answering "Why should families choose you?".
+Your value proposition is the answer to, "Why should families choose my child care program?"
 For example, “Families love coming to Tammy’s Tiny Tots because it's welcoming, the classes are small, and it feels like home.”

-This could be in your neighborhood or in your city. reach is wider: across a county or region.
+This could be in your neighborhood or in your city or across a county or region.

 Do you serve infants and older kids?
 Or just preschoolers?
 What about after-schoolers?

-What makes them come back?
-It could be you.
-Many people they come back because of the family care provider or the director of a small center.
-It could be your location or something else.
+What makes families and staff come back?
+There may be many reasons including they like the family care provider or the director of a small center, your location, or something else.

-There’s no right or wrong answers.
-If you’re not sure, ask some parents!
+There are no right or wrong answers.
+If you’re not sure, ask families who attend your program!
 It never hurts to say that you're planning how to make your program better and want their thoughts.
-This could just be a conversation at pick-up where you say, “Hey, I’m working on how we can improve our services this year.
+This can be a casual conversation at pick-up where you say, “Hey, I’m working on how we can improve our services this year.
 What do you like most about having your child here?
 What does [child’s name] like most?
 Is there anything you wish that we did better?
 If you've had your child in other programs, what do we do better, or worse?"

 To get feedback from staff, you can use a short, anonymous survey or a comment box.

-These questions can help you plan.
-By starting with your customers and staff, you're building your plan on the most important foundation: the people who use and pay for your services, and those who help you provide them.
-They're not just customers and staff.
-They can be your best salespeople.
-Many child care providers rely on referrals from other families and staff.
+By starting with your customers and staff, you're building your plan on the most important foundation: the people who use and pay for your services, and those who help you provide those services.
+Many child care providers rely on referrals from families and staff.

-Now, look at how your business is doing and the feedback you received.
-Make a list of what's working well and what you need to improve.
-Here's what to think about:
+Take a look at the feedback you received in step 1.
+Make a list of what's working well and areas that may need improvement.

-- Your team (staff): How you can attract and retain staff to keep your program running?
+How can you attract and retain staff to keep your program running?

-- Your finances: Make a plan to see where your money is going and how to reach your goals.
-You can use tools as a monthly budget and a 12-month cash flow.
+Make a plan to see where your money is going.
+You can use tools such as a monthly budget and a 12-month cash flow.

-First look at the answers from parents and staff, then your financial records, and answer these questions:
+Now look at the answers from parents and staff, your financial records, and answer the following questions:

 - What do parents like most?
 What did they like the least?